- Home

 Final thoughts…

-Teeth straightening is becoming increasingly popular among adults, and if you’re considering treatment, you might wonder whether fixed braces or clear aligners are best for you.
-From cost and appearance to comfort and maintenance, we hope you’ve found this article helpful.
+Teeth straightening is becoming increasingly popular among adults.
+If you’re considering treatment, you might wonder whether fixed braces or clear aligners are best for you.
+Looking at everything from cost and appearance to comfort and maintenance, we hope you’ve found this article helpful.

-Have you got experience with teeth straightening?
+What teeth straightening experience do you have?
 Is it something you’re considering?
 We’d love to hear from you in the comments below.